isabelle-galleberg/Microservice-todo-list/README.md

 1. **Frontend:** Developed in Svelte.js, providing a sleek, fast, and user-friendly interface.
 2. **Backend Services:** Consists of two Expressed services handling operations of our To-Do list.
-3. **Database:** MongoDB, responsible for persisting our list data.

 **Data flow:**